Icinga/icingaweb2-module-vspheredb/doc/84-Changelog.md

 operations still work through SOAP via the /sdk path, but additional features (namely: tagging) are now able to issue REST-based request.
 The very same credentials are being used, and there is no need to tweak your configuration.
 The REST API asked for a dedicated session-handling, which takes place in an asynchronous mode through the very same polling process.

+We now support the IcingaDB, strict CSP in Icinga Web 2, many synchronization features and fixes have been implemented, the Director Import source has been extended multiple times, error handling has been improved in many ways, it is now possible to delete all data related to a specific vCenter, and our Monitoring Rules got some attention.

 ### Upgrading